 Deadly Sin 3: Bad Delegation

 👿 Sometimes, the overall inefficiency of a system results from the accumulation of many tactical faux pas.
-This happens for example with empowerment, one of the mechanisms to optimize available human resources.
+This happens for example with empowerment, one of the mechanisms to optimise available human resources.

 👿 Here are a few examples: